 As a company specializing in reroofing, we see a lot of improperly ventilated roofs.
-This often occurs because the original home builder was not a roofing expert and overlooked ventilation when the home was constructed.
-Sometimes, especially in Texas, homes are reroofed multiple times by the same homeowner and people ask roofing companies to install additional ventilation assuming more is better.
-The roofing company obliges, either because they do not know any different or do not care.
+This often occurs because the original home builder was not a roofing expert and overlooked ventilation when constructing the home.
+Sometimes, especially in Texas, homes are reroofed multiple times by the same homeowner, and people ask roofing companies to install additional ventilation, assuming more is better.
+The roofing company obliges because they do not know any difference or do not care.
 Before we discuss a few common ventilation mistakes, we must understand the importance of properly ventilating a roof.

 Ventilation is needed to circulate air throughout the home.
 The attic space is no different.
-Warm (or hot), moist air stagnating in an attic can create a variety of problems: condensation in the attic, shingle granule loss, and increased utility bills to name a few.
+Warm (or hot), moist air stagnating in an attic can create various problems: condensation, shingle granule loss, and increased utility bills.
 Air must be constantly moving through the attic space to avoid these problems.
-Air comes in through an intake (usually soffit vents around the eaves of the home), enters the attic, rises to the top of the attic, and is expelled out of the home through roof vents.
+Air comes in through an intake (usually soffit vents around the home’s eaves), enters the attic, rises to the top of the attic, and is expelled out of the home through roof vents.
 This constant airflow will keep your home’s temperature more consistent and prolong the life of your roof.

-Common Mistake #2: Active Ventilation Not Operating Properly
+Common Roofing Ventilation Mistake #2: Active Ventilation Not Operating Properly

 Roof turbines are the spinning mushroom-looking vents on the roof.
 These vents are getting increasingly rare, but they are still out there, especially on older homes.
-As the wind blows, these turbines spin and create a suction that pulls hot air out of the attic.
+As the wind blows, these turbines spin, creating a suction that pulls hot air out of the attic.
 The problem with turbines is that sometimes they don’t spin!
 Dents in the fins and rust are the usual culprits.
-If you notice your turbines never seem to spin, you probably have an issue.
-The best solution is to remove them, deck over the holes, and install ridge vent instead.
-If you don’t want ridge vent then removing the turbines and replacing with low profile box vents is another option, although more box vents will be needed to achieve the same square footage of ventilation.
+You probably have an issue if your turbines never seem to spin.
+The best solution is to remove them, deck over the holes, and install a ridge vent instead.
+If you don’t want ridge vent, removing the turbines and replacing with low-profile box vents is another option, although more box vents will be needed to achieve the same square footage of ventilation.

-Common Mistake #3: Mixing Exhaust Ventilation Products on the Rooftop
+Common Roofing Ventilation Mistake #3: Mixing Exhaust Ventilation Products on the Rooftop

-IMPORTANT NOTE: Most new construction is now using open-cell foam to insulate homes.
+IMPORTANT NOTE: Most new construction uses open-cell foam to insulate homes.
 This foam adheres to walls and the underside of the roof decking.
 This is not the pink fiberglass rolls or the blow-in insulation.
 Open-cell foam insulation encapsulates the walls and attic space of the home, making rooftop ventilation unnecessary.
-If your home was built in the last 10 years and does not have any roof vents, it’s probably insulated with foam.
+If your home was built in the last 10 years and has no roof vents, it’s probably insulated with foam.
 A quick internet search will show you how this looks.

 AT HUF Construction, our roofing specialists know what to look for to ensure your roof is ventilating properly.
 For more information or to discuss your specific roof repair needs, message us or give us a call.

-HUF Construction is a Waxahachie, TX based construction company that serves Ellis County, the Dallas/Ft.
-Worth metroplex, central Texas, and has a second location in the Permian Basin.
+HUF Construction is a Waxahachie, TX-based construction company that serves Ellis County, the Dallas/Ft.
+Worth Metroplex, central Texas, has a second location in the Permian Basin.
 We have handled thousands of insurance claims across multiple states and understand the claims process inside and out.
 While the majority of our business is roofing and handling insurance claims, we have recently expanded into swimming pool construction in the Dallas/Ft.
 Worth area.
-If you have an insurance claim, a roofing need, or want a new swimming pool then contact us today.
+If you have an insurance claim, or a roofing need, contact us today.